curtis-li/curtis-li.github.io/pages/Why_Pharmacy.md

 It was during my experiential rotations that I began to grow into being a pharmacist.
 From working with physicians to optimize medication therapy and teaching patients how to manage their complex drug regimen, I found that I enjoyed helping to educate patients and working to improve the quality of their care.
 It was at this point that I knew I had arrived at my career.

-I knew that I wanted to continue Working with patients and clinically enhancing their care.
+I knew that I wanted to continue working with patients and clinically enhancing their care.
 Even though it took me a while to find my rationale for becoming a pharmacist, I am now confident that I am on the right track.